Pregnancy & Birth

 Pack Your Hospital Bag EARLY

 Don’t wait until the last minute to gather all of your gear to head to the hospital!
 Ensure you’re cool, calm, and collected (at least as much as possible) by creating a list of everything you want to take with you, and have those bags packed and placed in the trunk of your car by 35 weeks.
 Don’t forget stuff for your partner, too!
 You never know when you might go into labor, so it’s best to have your bags somewhere close by at all times.
 Not sure what to pack?
-Here’s
+Here’s a great list of things you might consider.

 Motherhood